manuelmusngi/manuelmusngi/README.md

-## Quantitative Research and DeFi Blockchain Initiatives
+## Quantitative Research and Blockchain Initiatives